syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Tables.md

 ## Removing the table

 You can remove a table from a slide by its instance or by its index position in the shape collection.
-The below code snippet demonstrates removing a table in a slide.
+The following code example demonstrates removing a table in a slide.

 {% highlight c# %}
 [C#]

-//Create instance of PowerPoint presentation
+//Creates instance of PowerPoint presentation

 IPresentation presentation = Presentation.Open("Table.pptx");

-//Get slide from the presentation
+//Gets slide from the presentation

 ISlide slide = presentation.Slides[0];

-//Get the table from slide
+//Gets the table from slide

 ITable table = slide.Shapes[0] as ITable;

-//Remove table from shape collection
+//Removes table from shape collection

 slide.Shapes.Remove(table);

-//Save the presentation
+//Saves the presentation

 presentation.Save("TableRemoved.pptx");

-//Close the presentation
+//Closes the presentation

 presentation.Close();